fable-compiler/Fable/README.md

 [Follow us on Twitter!](https://twitter.com/FableCompiler)

-Fable is an F# to JavaScript compiler powered by [FSharp Compiler Services](https://fsharp.github.io/fsharp-compiler-docs/fcs/), designed to make F# a first-class citizen of the JavaScript ecosystem.
+Fable is an F# to JavaScript compiler powered by a [fork](/lib/fcs) of [FSharp Compiler Services](https://fsharp.github.io/fsharp-compiler-docs/fcs/), designed to make F# a first-class citizen of the JavaScript ecosystem.
 [Check the website](http://fable.io) for more information and if you find the project useful, don't forget to give us a star!

 ## Getting started